Skip to Content

 The evidence regarding caffeine’s effects on ADHD is still largely anecdotal.
 This stimulant may or may not cause anxiety, depending on your mental health history.

-However, many parents and adults with ADHD report using light to moderate amounts of caffeine as a way to improve focus and concentration (as well as some studies).
+However, many parents and adults with ADHD report using light to moderate amounts of caffeine as a way to improve focus and concentration.

 What is ADHD?